G. F. Vernon's cricket team in Ceylon and India in 1889–90: Aftermath

 The tour was a success and it made a significant contribution to the growth and development of cricket in the sub-continent.
-On 27 March 1890, Cricket magazine reproduced an article in India's Pioneer Mail which praised Vernon's XI for "setting on foot an enterprise now sure to be repeated".
+On 27 March 1890, Cricket reproduced an article in India's Pioneer Mail which praised Vernon's XI for "setting on foot an enterprise now sure to be repeated".
 It would not be long before it was repeated as another touring party arrived in 1892, this time led by Hawke and including F. S. Jackson, the future England captain, and Ledger Hill.
 Gibson, Hornsby, Leatham, and Vernon all returned.
 Colynge Caple remarked that the tour had originated as "something in the nature of a pleasure trip" but in the end it forged "yet another link in the ever-growing chain of international cricket".

 The Parsis had first played the European members of the Bombay Gymkhana in 1877.
 The Europeans won after the Parsis had surprisingly taken a first innings lead and the match was reiterated several times in the following years.
 The Parsis went to England twice in the 1880s and were all that time gaining expertise and experience.
 In the Gymkhana match of September 1889, the Parsis won by 10 wickets and then, four months later, came the celebrated victory over Vernon's XI.
 Mihir Bose likened the popular acclaim of the Parsi team to that of a people who had lost their country long ago and suddenly rediscovered themselves on a cricket field.

 Two years later, the Parsis were playing their European counterparts in a match billed as the Bombay Presidency and generally accorded first-class status, the inaugural first-class match in India.
 Unfortunately, it was ruined by rain and resulted in a draw, but it meant the Parsis had arrived at cricket's highest level.
 In the years that followed, the cricketers among the Hindu and Muslim communities inevitably caught up and the Bombay Presidency Match became the Bombay Triangular in 1907 and the Bombay Quadrangular in 1912.